Nathan Healy

 Frequently Asked Questions

-Yes, solar makes excellent sense in Rhode Island.
-With electricity rates at 28.1¢/kWh—70% higher than the national average—solar panels provide significant savings for Ocean State homeowners.
+Yes, solar makes excellent financial sense in Rhode Island.
+With electricity rates at 28.1¢/kWh—70% above the national average—solar panels provide immediate savings and long-term protection from rising utility costs.

-Yes, Rhode Island has net metering.
-Rhode Island Energy (formerly National Grid) offers 1:1 net metering, crediting solar homeowners at nearly the full retail rate for excess energy sent to the grid.
+Yes, Rhode Island has net metering through Rhode Island Energy (formerly National Grid).
+The program offers 1:1 credit for excess solar energy sent to the grid at nearly full retail rates.

-Monthly excess credits roll over indefinitely as dollar credits.
-As of February 2024, you can also cash out excess credits or transfer them to another account you own, providing maximum flexibility for your solar investment.
+Monthly solar production is netted against consumption, with excess credits rolling over indefinitely.
+As of February 2024, customers can also cash out credits or transfer them to other accounts they own.

-Solar costs in Rhode Island average $16,549 after federal tax credits for a typical 7.29 kW system.
-Before incentives, the system costs approximately $23,641.
+Solar installation in Rhode Island costs $16,549 on average after the 30% federal tax credit, based on a typical 7.29 kW system.
+Before incentives, systems cost around $23,641.

 Yes, solar is financially worth it in Rhode Island.
-With electricity rates at 28.1¢/kWh—70% higher than the national average—solar provides substantial savings for homeowners.
+With electricity rates at 28.1¢/kWh—70% above the national average—solar panels provide immediate monthly savings and long-term financial protection.

-We believe we’re the best solar company in Rhode Island because we combine national expertise with local focus.
-We’ve completed 512 installations across Rhode Island since 2020, providing proven experience throughout the Ocean State.
+We believe Palmetto Solar is the best choice for Rhode Island homeowners.
+As a national company with local focus, we’ve completed 512 installations across Rhode Island since 2020, building strong relationships with Ocean State communities.